vishnuabhi4/TODO-Task-JS-CRUD/README.md

 * Use Cases:
 _This approach is often used to automate interactions with web pages.
 For example, you might use it to programmatically click a button to submit a form or to trigger a modal dialog to open.
 It's also used in automated testing and scripting to simulate user interactions with a web page._

+* `add.setAttribute("data-bs-dismiss", "modal");`
+In this case, you are setting the data-bs-dismiss attribute to the value "modal."
+This is often used in frameworks like Bootstrap to specify that a particular HTML element, when clicked, should dismiss or close a modal dialog associated with it.
+The "modal" value indicates the desired behavior.
+* `add.setAttribute("data-bs-dismiss", "");`
+Here, you are setting the data-bs-dismiss attribute to an empty string ("").
+This effectively removes the value associated with the attribute.
+In some cases, removing the attribute's value can disable or reset its behavior.
+It may no longer trigger the associated action.